Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Characteristic

-We complete this section with some easy remarks on torsion in $G(K)/G^{\sharp}$ in characteristic $p$ which will immediately enable us to describe the link between the question of relative Morley rank and that of preservation of exactness.
+We complete this section with some basic remarks about torsion in $G(K)/G^{\sharp}$ $(=G(K)/p^{\infty}G(K))$ in characteristic $p$ which will immediately enable us to describe the link between the question of relative Morley rank and that of preservation of exactness.